Shibashi 1 Zoom class

 Those registered for the class receive an email with joining instructions a day before each class.

 A link to a recording is available after the class.

-A Shibashi 2 Zoom class will follow early in 2021.
+A Shibashi 2 Zoom class will follow in the Spring.

 Please pay the fees at least two hours before the class.